Simple Homemade Applesauce

 - Place in large heavy-bottomed soup pot with water.
 Cover and place over medium heat.
 Bring to a simmer, reduce heat to medium-low and simmer until the apples are completely broken down.

 - Process through food mill and discard seeds.
-Alternatively, if you do not have a food mill, peel and core apples.
-Continue with cooking instructions and process with food processor or potato masher to desired consistency.
+Alternatively, if you do not have a food mill, mash with a potato masher to desired consistency.

 Notes